Skip to main content

 Boating Safety Advocates Program

-The BSA positions are not regulatory but collect informal field data related to boating activities for safety and compliance.
-Advocates are approachable and boaters are encouraged to share their passions and perspectives.
+The BSA positions are not regulatory, but collect informal field data related to boating activities for safety and compliance.
+Advocates are approachable, and boaters are encouraged to share their passions and perspectives.

 Emily BoyceBSA Emily Boyce

-My name is Emily and I am based out of Keizer.
+My name is Emily, and I am based out of Keizer.
 I obtained my Bachelor's degree in Criminal Justice at Western Oregon University.
-Throughout my career, I have had a variety of positions that have allowed me to understand and communicate with the public, no matter their background or personality in a way that is welcomed.
+Throughout my career, I have had a variety of positions that have allowed me to understand and communicate with the public, no matter their background or personality, in a way that is welcomed.
 Working with the public has allowed me to educate others on policies and procedures they may not know.
 Educating the public about safety has been essential to my career.

 I grew up taking swim lessons as a kid, but it wasn't until I was around 11 that I really started to love the water.
 Once I wasn't afraid of the water, the floodgates opened.
-I joined the swim team at my local gym and eventually in high school while also floating the Umpqua River when the summers came around.
+I joined the swim team at my local gym, and eventually, in high school, while also floating the Umpqua River when the summers came around.

-I came across the Boating Safety Advocate position when I was a employed as temporary employee with the State Marine Board in the Title and Registration Section.
+I came across the Boating Safety Advocate position when I was employed as a temporary employee with the State Marine Board in the Title and Registration Section.
 I wanted to learn a different side of the agency, so when the position opened, I jumped at the chance.
 I'm looking forward to engaging with our boaters in a two-way conversation, learning from them, and sharing what I can about the importance of boating and water safety.

 Kim McKayKim McKay (in riding gear wearing a life jacket)